kstenerud/concise-encoding/ce-structure.md

 #### Resource Identifier

 A resource identifier is a text-based (UTF-8) universally unique identifier that can be resolved by a machine.
 The most common resource identifier types are [URLs](https://tools.ietf.org/html/rfc1738), [URIs](https://tools.ietf.org/html/rfc3986), and [IRIs](https://tools.ietf.org/html/rfc3987).
 Validation of the resource ID is done according to its type.
-If unspecified by a schema, the default resource identifier type is IRI.
+If unspecified by a schema or configuration, the default resource identifier type is IRI.

 **Examples (in [CTE](cte-specification.md))**: